Meeting Time: June 24, 2021 at 5:30pm PDT

 • Default_avatar

-Lamar Walker almost 3 years ago
+Lamar Walker over 3 years ago

 I oppose the proposed ordinance in district 2.
 As a core graduate with a pending CUP in district 2, the ordinance is another slap in the face to those that were severely affected by the war on drugs and seeking equity opportunities in the city of Sacramento.
 The ordinance does not consider those that have pending CUP applications that would lose a substantial amount of time, energy, effort and money.
 The proposed area in the district is undeveloped and in a flood zone.
 The city promised equity in the cannabis industry and this is another attempt to keep those from Black and Brown communities on the outside looking in.